-The ability and freedom of the consumer to determine the fundamental resource allocation decisions is limited the following factors:
+The ability and freedom of the consumer to determine the fundamental resource allocation decisions is limited by the following factors:

 - Nature of the economic system – In general, the consumer is more sovereign in a free market oriented system where commodities are produced more in line with consumer preferences.
-In a planned economic system less regard is given for consumer preferences since what is produced is determined a Central Planning Authority.
+In a planned economic system less regard is given for consumer preferences since what is produced is determined by a Central Planning Authority.

 - Size of the consumer’s income – The power to determine what is to be produced depends on the amount of income that an individual consumer earns.
 The consumers who earn more are able to exercise more of this power since they are capable of bidding up prices of the type of goods they want; the demand of the low income earners is relatively less effective in influencing resource allocation.
 Thus, the larger the consumer’s income the greater is the consumer’s sovereignty since the consumer can afford to choose from a wider range of goods and services which he can buy.
-Consumer sovereignty is, however, always limited to some extent the level of income and especially since wants are unlimited.
+Consumer sovereignty is, however, always limited to some extent by the level of income and especially since wants are unlimited.